dominicfrugoli/PureDataAbstractions/README.md

 #### Message Objects
 - [boolswitch] - a simple switch for sending a boolean value (0 or 1) to one of two outlets
+- [counter] - A no-frills counter for counting either positive or negative by any interval
+- [dec] - a decremental counter for negative counting by one
 - [inc] - an incremental counter for positive counting by one
-- [dec] - a decremental counter for negative counting by one

 ## Download Instructions